iterative/dvc.org/static/docs/user-guide/contributing/core.md

 ### Click for Google Drive testing instructions

-#### WARNING: Do not share Google Drive access token with anyone to avoid unauthorized usage of your Google Drive.
+❗Do not share Google Drive access token with anyone to avoid unauthorized usage of your Google Drive.

 To avoid tests flow interruption by manual login, do authorization once and backup obtained Google Drive access token which is stored by default under